schwabm/cumulus-dashboard/README_nsidc-sb.md

   choose the `${PREFIX}-archive` API, then click "Dashboard", and this text will be near the top of the screen: `Invoke this API at: https://${API_SUBDOMAIN}.execute-api.us-west-2.amazonaws.com/dev/`

+  Using AWS CLI
+  > aws apigateway get-rest-apis
+  Find '-archive' in ouput

 * `INSTANCE_ID` - the ID of the EC2 instance named
   `${PREFIX}-CumulusECSCluster`, can be retrived from the [AWS Console, EC2 Instances page](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:sort=instanceId).

+  Using AWS CLI
+  > aws ec2 describe-instance
+  Find 'CumulusECSCluster' and search for InstanceId assocaiated with it in the JSON output, it is listed above the first appearance of CumulusECSCluster as 'InstanceId'.

 * `LOCAL_PORT` - port on your local machine to use for the tunnel to the EC2 instance.
 Can be any valid open port.
 The important thing is to use the same port in steps 3 and 4.